acorn-io/runtime/docs/docs/37-getting-started.md

 title: Getting Started
 ---

-In this walk through you will build a Python web app, package it up and deploy it as an Acorn App.
+In this walk through you will build a Python web app, package it up and deploy it as an Acorn app.
-The app will interact with Redis and Postgres, which both will be packaged along with the web app in a single Acorn Image.
+The app will interact with Redis and Postgres, which both will be packaged along with the web app in a single Acorn image.

 > The guide makes use of Python, Redis and Postgres here, but you don't need to be familiar with those technologies, as the examples should be understandable without preliminary knowledge in those.